PanK0/TalkingChalks/3rd_delivery.md

 Finally, we also we paid attention to the comments the professors gave to other teams and even if they said nothing to us, we evaluated to create a simple web interface to let the curators visualize the dedicated data of devices and statues: it is just a simple and unpretentious web view, but this is the curse of IOT and not the one of Web Application Development, so we decided to focus more on the IOT aspect.

 ## Changes
+* New functionality!
+Heart reate sensing.
 * Visitor's painting completed.
 * System full functionalities developed.
 * Detailed cost evaluation of the prototype.
-* New functionality!
-Heart reate sensing.
+* Web interface for curators.

 ## Our work up to now
 We finally built a working prototype of the whole system that you can see [here](https://youtu.be/zbf5zkPk7X0): again audio playback is simulated with "on-screen" text, but now we managed to push visitor's data to the database and figured out how to really do crowdsensing with them.